 4. Building materials

-Some building materials such as glues, paints and varnishes, solvents, flooring, and insulation products are known to release formaldehyde gas and other volatile organic chemicals into the air, thus a threat to your health.
+Some building materials such as glues, paints and varnishes, solvents, flooring, and insulation products can release formaldehyde gas and other volatile organic chemicals into the air, threatening your health.

-It’s therefore, important that you adhere to the manufacturer’s instructions when utilizing such products.
+It’s, therefore, vital that you adhere to the manufacturer’s instructions when utilizing such products.
+Provide adequate ventilation while doing DIY projects.

 5. Household items